Moddable-OpenSource/moddable/documentation/xs/preload.md

 An initial draft of this document was written by Lizzie Prader, who helped edit this document.

-The use of terminology at the start of the Module Global State section in the initial posting was imprecise.
+The use of terminology at the start of the Module Scope section in the initial posting was imprecise.
 Thank you to Allen Wirfs-Brock for suggesting improvements.